 ‘A tactical masterpiece,’ he thought.

-If only he could manage High King Nomaros so neatly.
+If only he could manage High King Nomaros so neatly with just a bedtime story and a grimace.

 The last swallow barely cleared Stella’s lips before she stuck out her tongue dramatically, her tiny face scrunched in betrayal.